 Procuring apprenticeship programmes

 You will need to procure a training provider to run your apprenticeship programmes, unless your organisation is already one.
 You can find out about how to procure apprenticeship programmes using the Health Education England procurement toolkit.
-More information about the rules for where most procurement spend and activity takes place can be found at gov.uk.
+More information can be found about the rules for where most procurement spend and activity takes place.

 Dynamic Purchasing System